Monday

 What makes Longbow Hunters a unique and important piece of comic book history is that these characters posses no super powers although they wear the spandex.
 No boxing glove arrow and Canary Cry shtick.
 The plot, dialogue and characterization is so powerfully and naturally realistic that we can associate ourselves with the heroes and cast members.

-Pick up the Longbow Hunters collected edition which features the real authentic Green Arrow.
-You will never look at the super-hero genre the same way again and demand the same level of quality from all of your comic book purchases.
+Pick up the Longbow Hunters collected edition which features an authentic Green Arrow.
+You will never look at the super-hero genre the same way again.

 Review by Brian Grindrod